andyzhangx/demo/debug/README.md

 ```

 ### Q: How to get k8s kubelet logs on Windows agent?
+Prerequisite:
+For debugging purpose, you could assign a public ip to your windows node and use windows RDP to connect to that windows node.

-1. open a powershell windowd
+1. open a powershell window
 ```
 start powershell
 ```